You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for givosiran sodium and what is the scope of freedom to operate?

 Givosiran sodium is the generic ingredient in one branded drug marketed by Alnylam Pharms Inc and is included in one NDA.
-There are nine patents protecting this compound.
+There are eight patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 One supplier is listed for this compound.